 The first 20km of the second stage is a rough round.
 You will go up on three different fell summits within a 20km distance.
 The climbs are not very steep nor very long, but you will definitely feel them in your legs in the beginning of the day two. 🙂 The first service point is at the race center.

 After the service you will start a longer 60km loop.
 Between the first and second service you will find some really nice and varying single-track sections which run through some of the finest pine tree forests of Northern Lapland.
 In this sections the height differences are smaller so you can mainly just enjoy the ride.

 After the second service point you will find the steepest climb of the entire stage race.
 Here most of you will have to walk a couple of steps but the views are magnificent so the climbing will be worth the pain. 🙂 When you reach the top you will have kilometers of fast trails ahead of you.
 Enjoy them! 🙂

-The third and final service point is located on the road crossing on Kiilopääntie.
+The third and final service point is located in Fell center Kiilopää.
 From here you start the final section of the track back towards Saariselkä.
-First you will get to shred the amazing 5km -long Ruija trail towards Laanila.
+First you will have to climb up to one more fell top, up to Ahopää.

-After Laanila the rest of the track is familiar from Friday.
+After Ahopää fell the rest of the track is familiar from Friday.
 Maybe you will notice that the climb to Iisakkipää is slightly tougher than on Friday. 🙂

 Along this track you will find all the major attractions in the western part of Urho Kekkonen national park.
 Along the way you will pass the reindeer fence in Niilanpää fell and ride over the treeless Raututunturi fell area.
 You will also get to see the clear watered lake Rautulampi (Arctic char lake) and the beautiful gorge of Rumakuru.